 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), projected growth of the loan officer position, which includes loan underwriters, of 8% from 2012-2022, and upward trending of the population is expected to spur demand for home loans.
+According to the U.S. Bureau of Labor Statistics (BLS), projected growth of the loan officer position, which includes loan underwriters, of 8% from 2014-2024, and upward trending of the population is expected to spur demand for home loans.
 Online applications are becoming more prevalent, which may temper some growth.
-Overall, economic activity significantly affects employment of this sector.
+Overall, economic activity significantly affects employment in this sector.
 The best opportunities are won by those with industry experience and a college degree.
-The BLS reflects median annual salaries for loan officers were $62,620 as of May 2014.
+The BLS reflects the median annual salary for loan officers was $63,430, as of May 2015.

 Entry-level loan interviewers are trained on the job to familiarize them with company protocols, pricing and the electronic underwriting software specific to the institution.
 An option for further professional development is gaining membership in the National Association of Mortgage Underwriters (NAMU), which gives professionals educational, networking and training options.
 NAMU offers chat forums, industry events, webinars and industry news updates.